goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 <Tabs>
   <TabItem value="fill color" label="Fill Color" default> Fill Color can either be one single color or a color palette.
 GOAT offers a set of preset colors and palettes to style your map.
-    For attribute based Fill Color select a Field from the selected <code>Layer</code>.
+    For attribute-based Fill Color select a Field from the selected <code>Layer</code>.
     GOAT applies a random color palette to your results.
     <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>